Location Map & Facilities

 Location, Access, Facilities & Services

-Access from Homer is the most weather reliable and cost effective method of accessing Hallo Bay.
+Access from Homer is the most weather reliable and cost effective method of accessing Katmai.
 The bush plane flight from Homer offers one of the most scenic views of glaciers, volcanics and fabulous coastline.
-Activities and Lodging in the Homer area are many with prices very reasonable by Alaska standards and the people are very friendly and helpful.
-New for Homer and a must see is the USF&W Islands & Ocean Visitor Center.

-The design intent at Hallo Bay Bear Camp is to create an acute awareness of the surrounding natural pristine beauty by being a part of the environment rather than focusing attention on luxurious accommodations which leads to isolation from the environment.
+Hallo Bay Wilderness Camp is made to create an acute awareness of the surrounding natural pristine beauty by being a part of the environment rather than focusing attention on luxurious accommodations which leads to isolation from the environment.

 Refreshing Drinking Water